qubic/core/doc/contracts_oracles.md

 The source code of the oracles interfaces resides in the directory `src/oracle_interfaces/` of the Qubic Core repository, with one header file per oracle interface.

 In the Qubic contracts, oracle interfaces are made available through the namespace `OI`.
-For example, you can access the the oracle query struct type of the `Price` interface via `OI::Price::OracleQuery`.
+For example, you can access the oracle query struct type of the `Price` interface via `OI::Price::OracleQuery`.

 ### Oracle query

-The `OracleQuery` struct of the interface defines the input input of the Oracle Machine, specifying what exactly is queried.
+The `OracleQuery` struct of the interface defines the input of the Oracle Machine, specifying what exactly is queried.
 For example, the `OracleQuery` struct of the `Price` interface has the following member variables:
 - `oracle`: the Oracle to ask for (e.g., binance, mexc, gate.io),
-- `timestamp`: the specific date and time to ask the price for for,
+- `timestamp`: the specific date and time to ask the price for,
 - `currency1` and `currency2`: the currency pair to get the price for.

 In general, the `OracleQuery` struct must be designed in a way that consecutive queries with the same `OracleQuery` member values always lead the exact same `OracleReply`.